American and Spanish troops are currently training

 “If we had enough guns and ammunition, the Nigerian army could finish Boko Haram in a week,” said a member of Nigeria’s elite Special Boat Services (SBS) attending Flintlock.

-As Nigeria, Niger, Chad, Cameroon and Benin prepare to start their 8,700-strong workforce next month, the United States is organising intelligence and equipment.
-A major shipment of helmets and bullet proof vests arrived in Cameroon this week.
+As Nigeria, Niger, Chad, Cameroon and Benin prepare to start their 8,700-strong workforce next month,

 The counter-insurgency exercises are a decade-old U.S. initiative to reinforce African country’s ability to battle militant groups operating in the vast uncontrolled spaces of the Sahara with training.